 Message Semantics

-HTTP Method: GET Resource: {base}/facilities[.xml|.json] Response Codes:
+HTTP Method: GET Resource: {base}/facilities[.json|.xml]

-200 – Query was successful and matching results are returned

-400 – There was a problem with one or more of the parameters passed to the query operation.

-403 – Permission to query facilities is missing

-404 – The facility registry does not support the requested return format

-500 – An execution error occurred querying the registry

-Facility data consumers SHALL execute a GET against the facilities collection to initiate a query.
-Consumers SHALL instruct the facility registry to return data in either XML or JSON by appending an extension of “.xml” or “.json” to the request URL.
+Facility data consumers MUST execute a GET against the facilities collection to initiate a query.
+Consumers MUST instruct the facility registry to return data in JSON format by appending an extension of “.json” to the request URL.

+Registry implementers may choose to support XML as an alternate representation of facility resources.
+Consumers may request this by appending “.xml” as an extension to the GET request.
+If the registry does not support XML as a return format it MUST respond with an HTTP 404 error.

-Consumers SHALL pass query parameters to the facility registry via query parameters in the format propertyName=filterValue.
+Consumers MUST pass query parameters to the facility registry via query parameters in the format propertyName=filterValue.

-Query parameters SHALL be passed as one value per parameter.
-Query parameters are identified in Table 1 and SHALL map to core properties with the same name.
-Query parameter values SHALL be URL encoded when sent to the facility registry service.
+Query parameters MUST be passed as one value per parameter.
+Query parameters are identified in Table 1 and MUST map to core properties with the same name.
+Query parameter values MUST be URL encoded when sent to the facility registry service.

-Table 1 - Query facility property filter parameters
+Table 2 - Query facility property filter parameters